efwGrp/efw4.X/help/CSVWriter.writeAllLines.md

 ];
 csvWriter.writeAllLines(ary);

-//The content becomes of the test.csv file is
+//The content of the test.csv file becomes:
 //"A,B,C,D
 // 1,2,3,4
 // a,b,c,d